patrickballantyne/patrickballantyne.github.io/README.md

   The **code** for this practical session can be found at: *include hyperlink*

   As detailed in the code, there were a number of problems with the code at this point:
+        patrickballantyne.github.io/PRACTICAL TWO OUTPUT.png

     * Lots of repetition, when generating and moving agents
     * No behaviour other than movement, so doesn't really feel very agent-based